 If you lose the password, you can reset it from the Security menu in the Elastic Cloud console.

-Navigate to the Overview menu by clicking on your deployment's name in the left sidebar.
-You will see Elasticsearch and Kibana access URLs.
+Navigate to the Overview menu by clicking on your deployment's name in the left sidebar (if you didn't give it a name it generated one for you).

 3. Create a new superuser